vladinator1000/blog/content/blog/why-i-left-webflow.md

 In other words, because I love live music.

-For now, I'll leave you with a photo of Doug and I. We took it at his recording studio during a work retreat:
+For now, I'll leave you with a photo of Doug and I at his studio.
 ![Doug and I at his studio](/images/why-i-left-webflow/doug-vlady.jpeg)

 ### 3. Summary